bradfletcher/rviz_sensor_control_panel/README.md

 From now on, the directory ~/catkin_ws/src will be where you keep your ROS package code.

-To install hubo_init, copy/paste the following block into a terminal:
+To install rviz_sensor_control_panel, copy/paste the following block into a terminal:

 cd ~/catkin_ws/src
 git clone https://github.com/bradfletcher/rviz_sensor_control_panel.git